Tulane vs. South Florida NCAA Football Odds, Plays and Insights | November 20, 2021

 South Florida Stats and Trends

+- In South Florida's 10 games this year, it has six wins against the spread.

-- This year, the Bulls have an against-the-spread record of 5-3 in their eight games as an underdog of 5.5 points or more.
+- This season, the Bulls have an against-the-spread record of 5-3 in their eight games as an underdog of 5.5 points or more.

 - South Florida's games this year have eclipsed the over/under six times in 10 opportunities (60%).

-- South Florida is 1-1 against the spread and 1-1 overall in games when it scores more than 36.1 points.
+- South Florida is 1-1 against the spread and 1-1 overall when the team notches more than 36.1 points.

 - This year the Bulls have turned the ball over 19 times, six more than the Green Wave's takeaways (13).